homer0/packages/packages/personal/oxlint-config/README.md

 ## Configuration

-The package will provide factories for composing `node` and `browser` configurations, optional TypeScript support, test overrides, ignores, and supported native configuration fragments.
+The package provides rule fragments for `node`, `browser`, TypeScript, tests, and React.
+Configuration factories are added separately.

 `typeAware` is a root-only factory option.
 It is disabled by default.
 Enabling it requires installing the optional `oxlint-tsgolint` peer dependency and TypeScript 7 or newer: